816.792.2360

 For the full refinance hub, visit our Mortgage Refinance Guide.

-What Is Debt to Income Ratio?
+What Is Debt-to-Income Ratio?

-Debt to income ratio measures how much of a borrower’s gross monthly income is used to pay recurring debts.
+Debt-to-income ratio, or DTI, measures how much of a borrower’s gross monthly income is used to pay recurring debts.

 It is calculated by dividing total monthly debt payments by gross monthly income.